 The Doctor of Physical Therapy (DPT) Program participates in the Physical Therapist Centralized Application Service (PTCAS) and accepts applications from July 1 to October 2, 2017 to begin the program the following summer.
 Students who have met all admission requirements and rank in the top 80–100 based on academic criteria (cumulative GPA, math/science prerequisite GPA, GRE scores) will be invited to an on campus interview.
-Interviews will be scheduled on the first Friday in December in the afternoon.
+Interviews will occur on December 1st, from 10am-4.30pm and you are expected to attend the entire program.
 The interview is mandatory for both in- and out-of-state invited applicants, so please be prepared to make travel arrangements to the IUPUI campus when requested.

 - Applicants may have one prerequisite course in progress at the application deadline of October 2nd.